pallets/jinja/docs/intro.rst

 -   HTML templates can use autoescaping to prevent XSS from untrusted user input.
 -   A sandboxed environment can safely render untrusted templates.
--   AsyncIO support for generating templates and calling async functions.
+-   Async support for generating templates that automatically handle sync and async functions without extra syntax.
 -   I18N support with Babel.
 -   Templates are compiled to optimized Python code just-in-time and cached, or can be compiled ahead-of-time.